Louise Schou Therkildsen

 Identity is ‘done’, continuously – we are always ongoingly locating ourselves in different groups, places, times, contexts.
 But how do we come to locate not only ourselves but others as parts of a larger collective identity?
 In other words, how does a subject become a collective subject?

-The theory of constitutive rhetoric provides the analytical focal point for my dissertation as well as a structure for the three analytical chapters: 1) The making of a collective subject, in which I focus on the different means of interpellation in the five EU initiatives; 2) the making of a transhistorical subject, where I study different and sometimes intersecting temporal imaginaries and their implications to the EU’s historiography, and 3) the illusion of freedom, a chapter focusing on (rhetorical) agency and the role of the EU citizen.
+The theory of constitutive rhetoric provides the analytical focal point for my dissertation as well as a structure for the three analytical chapters: 1) The making of a collective subject, in which I focus on the different means of interpellation in the five EU initiatives; 2) the making of a transhistorical subject, where I study different and sometimes intersecting temporal imaginaries and their implications to the EU’s historiography, and 3) the positioning and constraining of the collective subject, a chapter focusing on visions of omnipresence and eternit, on rhetorical agency and the role of the EU citizen.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.